 Field of Dreams Connection

-Native Iowans gather on a different field of dreams – Zach Johnson, Cedar Rapids; Sean McCarty of West Branch; Troy Merritt of Osage; and reigning PGA Professional Champion Ryan Vermeer of Spencer.
+Native Iowans gathered on a different field of dreams – Zach Johnson, Cedar Rapids; Sean McCarty of West Branch; Troy Merritt of Osage; and then-reigning PGA Professional Champion Ryan Vermeer of Spencer.

 Designer, Inventor, Trick Shot Artist, PGA Director of Instruction

-PGA Club Professional Craig Hocknull of Gilbert, Arizona, is using his own creation – the Saber Cat putter – in play this week at Bellerive.
-Hocknull’s club was approved by the USGA in June as conforming to the Rules of Golf.
-He won the Southwest PGA Match Play Championship with the club last month.
-His other creation – the Saber Cat Trainer warm-up device - was awarded Best New Product at the 2017 PGA Merchandise Show.
+PGA Club Professional Craig Hocknull of Gilbert, Arizona,used his own creation – the Saber Cat putter – in play that week at Bellerive.
+Hocknull’s club was approved by the USGA in June 2018 as conforming to the Rules of Golf.
+He won the Southwest PGA Match Play Championship with the club that year.
+His other creation – the Saber Cat Trainer warm-up device -- was awarded Best New Product at the 2017 PGA Merchandise Show.

 They Competed at Bellerive in 1992